-- Even Jerks Have Standards: Though he's far from the nicest character in the series, even he was shocked by Shishio killing Yumi.
+- Even Jerks Have Standards: Though he's far from the nicest character in the series, even he was surprised by Shishio killing Yumi.

-- Foil: His devotion to justice and slaying evil is just as strong as Kenshin's non-killing vow.
+- Foil: His devotion to slaying evil is just as strong as Kenshin's non-killing vow.
 In that way, the two are remarkably similar men of their time

 - Genius Bruiser